 Simple English definitions for legal terms

-Read a random definition: payable
+Read a random definition: shares outstanding

 A multilevel-distribution program, also known as a pyramid scheme, is a way of making money by recruiting new members to join the program.
 Participants pay to join and are promised compensation for introducing others to the scheme.
 The more people they recruit, the more money they can make.
 However, pyramid schemes are illegal in most states because they rely on constantly recruiting new members to sustain the program, rather than selling a legitimate product or service.